-Between the spinal bones are inter vertebral discs acting like little shock absorbers, cushioning the joints.
-Over time, ordinary wear and tear takes its toll on these discs.
-Despite its name, degenerative disc disease is a condition, not a disease (x).
-“Degenerative” simply means symptoms get worse over time.
+Between your body’s spinal bones are intervertebral discs acting like miniature shock absorbers, cushioning the joints.
+Over time, ordinary wear and tear take their toll on these discs.
+They gradually wear down, so the shock absorbers no longer ease the joints.
+Your body feels aches, pain and stiffness.
+Despite its name, degenerative disc disease is a condition, not a disease. (x) “Degenerative” means symptoms get worse.
 Other chronic degenerative diseases include arthritis and macular degeneration.

 Degenerative disc disease is one of the most common spinal issues and a leading cause of back and neck pain.
-While it can be uncomfortable, degenerative disc disease doesn’t usually cause disability, nor should it require surgery or other invasive treatments.
+While it can be uncomfortable for you, degenerative disc disease rarely causes disability, nor should it require surgery or other invasive treatments.

-Often, the pain from degenerative disc disease doesn’t get worse because, ironically, as the discs stiffen, they offer more support.
-In fact, many individuals diagnosed with degenerative disc disease discover that pain and other symptoms subside after a few months, so living with it is doable.
+Often, the pain from degenerative disc disease doesn’t worsen because, ironically, as your discs stiffen, they offer more support.
+Many individuals diagnosed with degenerative disc disease discover that pain and other symptoms subside after a few months, so living with it is doable.

 Degenerative Disc Disease Symptoms

-Pain is the most common symptom of degenerative disc disease, but symptoms will vary based on where damaged discs are located.
-Lower back pain is common, as is pain in the buttocks and upper thighs.
+Pain is the most common symptom of degenerative disc disease, but symptoms will vary based on the location of damaged discs.
+Lower back pain is standard, as is a pain in your buttocks and upper thighs.
 The pain often comes and goes and can be severe or nagging.
-It can last a few days or a few months (x).
+It can last a few days or a few months. (x)

 Pain from degenerative discs often feels better when you walk or move around and worse when you sit still.
 It usually gets worse when you lift, twist or bend.
-Changing positions usually helps, and lying down may also offer relief (x).
-Other common complaints include pain in the back when sneezing, coughing or laughing.
-Muscles tighten when you sneeze, cough and laugh and may put pressure on nerves, triggering pain (x).
+Changing positions may help you, and lying down may also offer relief. (x) Other common complaints include pain in the back when sneezing, coughing or laughing.
+Muscles tighten when you sneeze, cough, and laugh and may put pressure on your nerves, triggering pain. (x)

-Sometimes lower back pain can be incapacitating (x).
-Acute back pain may result from a muscle spasm, a herniated disc, an infection or a compression fracture.
-More rarely, pain may arise from a problem that has nothing to do with the back, such as an aneurysm in the abdomen.
-Any sudden, unexplained or debilitating pain warrants a call to the doctor.
+Sometimes lower back pain can hinder your lifestyle.
+Acute back pain may result from a muscle spasm, a herniated disc, an infection, or a compression fracture.
+More rarely, pain may arise from a problem with nothing to do with the back, such as an aneurysm in the abdomen.
+Any sudden, unexplained, or debilitating pain warrants a call to the doctor.